dotnet/runtime/Documentation/clr-code-guide.md

 - Call any other function marked GC_TRIGGERS
 - Call any other code that does these things

 [1] With one exception: GCX_COOP (which effects a preemp->coop->preemp roundtrip) is permitted.
-The rationale is that GCX_COOP becomes a NOP if the thread was cooperative to begin with so it’s safe to allow this (and necessary to avoid some awkward code in our product.)
+The rationale is that GCX_COOP becomes a NOP if the thread was cooperative to begin with so it's safe to allow this (and necessary to avoid some awkward code in our product.)

 **Note that for GC to be truly prevented, the caller must also ensure that the thread is in cooperative mode.** Otherwise, all the precautions above are in vain since any other thread can start a GC at any time.
 Given that, you might be wondering why cooperative mode is not part of the definition of GC_NOTRIGGER.
 In fact, there is a third thread state called GC_FORBID which is exactly that: GC_TRIGGERS plus forced cooperative mode.
 As its name implies, GC_FORBID _guarantees_ that no GC will occur on any thread.